The following scenario relates to questions 1–5

 Weed Co, a listed company, is one of Horti & Co’s largest clients.
 Last year the fee for audit and other services was $1·2m and this year it is expected to be $1·3m which represents 16·6% and 18·1% of Horti & Co’s total income respectively.

-1 Which of the following statements correctly explains the possible threats to Horti & Co’s independence and recommends an appropriate safeguard in relation to their audit of Tree Co?
+3. Which of the following correctly identifies the threats to Horti & Co’s independence and proposes an appropriate course of action for the firm if Alan Marshlow accepts appointment as a non-executive director of Plant Co?